2022 NFL Draft: Scotland's David Ojabo selected by Baltimore Ravens in second round, Malik Willis lands with Tennessee Titans as quarterbacks fall

 Elsewhere on the night Liberty quarterback Malik Willis was taken by the Tennessee Titans as a potential long-term replacement for Ryan Tannehill, while the Atlanta Falcons selected Cincinnati's Desmond Ridder as quarterbacks fell into the third round.

-The Green Bay Packers traded up early in the second to acquire North Dakota State wide receiver Desmond Ridder, the New York Jets claimed the first running back of the draft in Iowa's Breece Hall and, to wide-spread surprise, Georgia linebacker Nakobe Dean fell as far as 83rd overall where he was reunited with college teammate Jordan Davis by the Philadelphia Eagles.
+The Green Bay Packers traded up early in the second to acquire North Dakota State wide receiver Christian Watson, the New York Jets claimed the first running back of the draft in Iowa's Breece Hall and, to widespread surprise, Georgia linebacker Nakobe Dean fell as far as 83rd overall where he was reunited with college teammate Jordan Davis by the Philadelphia Eagles.

 The Ravens underlined their belief in Ojabo's potential beyond his injury as he was selected with the 45th pick on Friday.